 Microplastics Lead to Macro Problems

 For textile companies, determining the plastic leakage intensity and hotspots along their value chain is a great first step for managing their plastic pollution problem.
 This is particularly important for brands and retailers who have synthetic clothing as part of their product portfolios.
 The data shows that every time clothes are washed, they shed hundreds to thousands of tiny microfibers.
-Research data has shown that all fabric types shed microfibers; however, cotton microfibers biodegrade whereas synthetic microfibers do not degrade and persist in the environment for long periods of time.
+Research data has shown that all fabric types shed microfibers; however, cotton microfibers biodegrade whereas synthetic microfibers do not degrade and persist in the environment for long periods of time.2 While some regions of the world may have more sophisticated home laundry machines and secondary wastewater treatment plants to capture microfibers, a substantial quantity of these fibers make it through the system and are discharged to the natural environment each day.
+Recent research shows that about 3.5 quadrillion microfibers, coming from U.S. and Canadian households alone, are released into the ocean from wastewater treatment plants each year.3

 Brands can play a huge part in ebbing the flow of microplastics.
 Material choices occurring in the product design phase can have impacts on how many microplastics end up in the ocean.
 It is critical to analyze the product portfolio and supply chain for hotspots.
 In general, companies can look to: